July 3 – October 6, 2019 MKM Museum Küppersmühle of Modern Art, Duisburg

 Hitherto unpublished, the findings of Brönner’s photographic exploration are to be presented in the MKM in Duisburg not only for the first time, but also in the artist’s most comprehensive exhibition to date.

-Till Brönner (born in 1971 in Viersen) is regarded as a true cosmopolitan.
+Till Brönner (born in 1971 in Viersen) is a true cosmopolitan.
 Having lived and worked for many years in Berlin and Los Angeles, he calls everywhere his home.
 For the past 10 years the musician has also achieved success as a photographer.
 In 2015, his photobook “Faces of Talent” (teNeues), featuring insightful b/w portraits of fellow musicians and other famous celebrities aroused considerable media interest.

 A joint exhibition of the Foundation for Art and Culture and the Brost Foundation.